Sections 1, 2, 3 and 7, 8, 9

-Your instructor can see everything on your X drive (also called the H drive).
+Your instructor can see everything on your X drive (called the Home drive on the desktop).

 Attendance is required for both lecture and lab.